 However, I was pleasantly surprised.
 Sure, Boracay is a tourist hotspot.
 But, it seemed to be a buzzy holiday destination for those living in the Philippines and other countries in Asia, which was new to me.
 After settling into our hostel (MNL beach hostel – which was pretty good), I was keen to grab a beer and get to know some of the locals.

 As we explored the local beach with a throng of new friends we’d met at our hostel (it’s super easy to meet people in Boracay – everyone’s on holiday), it soon became apparent why Boracay is so popular.

-The main beach was absolutely stunning with white sands, towering palm trees and beautiful blue sea.
-No wonder people flocked from all over Asia to holiday here!
-We spent a good couple of days relaxing and enjoying the beach and the sea.
+The main beach was postcard-perfect with white sands, towering palm trees, and beautiful blue sea.
+No wonder people flocked from all over Asia to holiday here.
+We spent a good couple of days relaxing and enjoying the beach and the ocean.

-The sunsets in Boracay were also pretty spectacular.
-We all crammed into a colourful tuk-tuk and head over to one of the quieter beaches of Boracay.
-As you can see, the colours were absolutely amazing.
-I do enjoy a good sunset, it has to be said!
+The sunsets in Boracay were spectacular.
+One evening, we all crammed into a colourful tuk-tuk and headed over to one of the quieter beaches of Boracay to watch the sun melt into the ocean.

-Visiting Boracay felt like we were on a holiday whilst travelling (as if we needed a holiday!) and it was a great time to relax from all the activities and moving about that travelling often entails.
-If (hopefully when!)
-I return to the Philippines, I’ll definitely be back.
-See you then, Boracay.
+Visiting Boracay felt like we were on holiday while backpacking (as if we needed a holiday) and it was a great time to relax from all the activities and moving about that travelling often entails.
+If (hopefully when) I return to the Philippines, I’ll be back.